splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/k8s/k8s-third-party.rst

 .. meta::
     :description: Learn how to use automatic discovery and configuration to send data from your third-party applications in Kubernetes to Splunk Observability Cloud.

+.. note:: Update the Collector to version 0.94.0 and higher to activate automatic service discovery.

 .. intro paragraph

 How automatic discovery works